ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 With a VM, it is possible to pass on a USB device directly via the Proxmox web interface.
 With a Linux container, the configuration file of the lxc currently has to be edited manually for this.

-The instructions describe how to integrate a **Texas Instruments Inc. CC2531** Zigbee Stick, but the same steps can be used analogously for other Zigbee Sticks (ConBee, CC2652P etc.) or for other USB devices with the exception of USB network devices ( Bluetooth/Wlan) can be used.
+The instructions describe how to integrate a **Texas Instruments Inc. CC2531** Zigbee stick, but the same steps can be used analogously for other Zigbee sticks (ConBee, CC2652P etc.) or for other USB devices with the exception of USB network devices ( Bluetooth/Wlan) can be used.

 * Proxmox version 7.1 was used for this part of the instructions.